NTNU-IDI/idatt1003-mappe-2024-yazanzarka1/README.md

 * Application (Main Module)
-    * Application - The main class of the system
+    * Main - The main class of the system
     * Menus - A directory containing the menu contexts of the system and commands
     * Commands - A directory containing the commands of the system
     * Core - A directory containing the Bootstrapper and the Application Context
     * Containers - A directory containing the Food Storage Containers of the system.
 * Food - Contains the classes for managing food items

 * Console - Contains the classes for managing the console input and output
 * Unit - Contains SI units